elastisys/compliantkubernetes/docs/ciso-guide/capacity-management.md

   > The use of resources must be monitored, tuned and projections made of future capacity requirements to ensure the required system performance to meet the business objectives.

-## Compliant Kubernetes Status Dashboard
+## Welkin Status Dashboard

 ![Kubernetes Status Dashboard](img/kubernetes-status.png)

-The Compliant Kubernetes Status Dashboard shows a quick overview of the status of your Kubernetes cluster.
+The Welkin Status Dashboard shows a quick overview of the status of your Kubernetes cluster.
 This includes:

 - Unhealthy pods